Loes River: Fishing

-In East Timor, involvement in fishing is low by comparison with other small island countries.
+In Timor-Leste, involvement in fishing is low by comparison with other small island countries.
 Along the north coast of Timor, including near the mouth of the Loes River, fishing levels are higher than elsewhere in the country, other than in pockets along parts of the south coast.
 Many of the north coast fishers fish part time or seasonally, and are otherwise occupied in additional activities such as carpentry, labouring or security work.
 Most of their fish landings are of small pelagic species, including short-bodied mackerel, sardines (Clupeidae), halfbeaks and scads (Carangidae).

 In the coastal village of Biacou (or Beacou), south of the Loes River mouth, most households earn their living from fishing or gleaning.
 During the rainy season, turbid water flows a long way out into the strait from the river mouth.
 Schools of fish gather at the river plume to feed and hide from larger fish, and sardines are at their most abundant.
 Using motorized canoes, Biacou fishers travel around 10 km to catch the sardines.
 After they are brought ashore, most are sold to traders.
 Some are cooked with locally grown garlic, red onion, and peppercorns, preserved in glass jars, and then sold at markets.
 Others are retained for local consumption.
 In the dry season, the river water becomes clear, and the fish disperse.

 A study published in 2019 observed that fishing vessels in and around Bobonaro were dominated by non-motorized and outboard motorized boats.
 Gill nets and handlines were widely used.
 Fishing grounds were limited, and the activities of fishermen were highly disrupted by a growing number of illegal fishing practices.
-Small pelagic fish in the Indonesia – East Timor border area in Ombai Strait were regarded as shared fish stock and captured by fishermen from both countries.
+Small pelagic fish in the Indonesia – Timor-Leste border area in Ombai Strait were regarded as shared fish stock and captured by fishermen from both countries.
 The report of the study recommended transboundary fisheries management in the border area, using an ecosystem-based approach.